cefsharp/cef-binary/README.txt

 Release     Contains libcef.dll, libcef.lib and other components required to
             build and run the release version of CEF-based applications.
-By default these files should be placed in the same directory as the executable and will be copied there as part of the build process.
+By default these files should be placed in the same directory as the executable.

 Resources   Contains resources required by libcef.dll.
 By default these files
-            should be placed in the same directory as libcef.dll and will be copied there as part of the build process.
+            should be placed in the same directory as libcef.dll.

 USAGE